-If you’re ever in Cobb County this summer, Seven Springs is definitely a spot you have to hit.
-This water park accommodates people young, old, and everybody in between.
+If you’re in Cobb County this summer, Seven Springs is definitely a spot you have to hit.
+This water park accommodates the young, old, and everybody in between.
 It features two water slides and a splash pad for the kiddies, along with a large pool area for family fun.
 You can also bring your appetite because the facility also has a full-service concession stand.

-Cost: $60 and up/day pass via ResortPass
+Cost: Day passes start at $60 via ResortPass

 Sure, Six Flags White Water isn’t a pool tucked away in a local neighborhood park, but it does boast one of the coolest pools in the city.
 In addition to several water-based attractions, the amusement park houses the Atlanta Ocean Wave Pool, a 700,000-gallon that will cool you off while hitting you with ocean-size waves.

 The fact that The W Atlanta Downtown’s pool is called the “Wet Deck” should already let you know that you’re in for something special.
-Offering unparalleled views of Downtown’s skyline, The W’s rooftop pool is a sight to behold.
+Offering unparalleled views of the downtown skyline, The W’s rooftop pool is a sight to behold.
 In contrast to other rooftop pools, the Wet Deck is still covered to protect you from the sun, and there is plenty of lavishly designed poolside furniture.
 Plus, it’s one of the few local hotels that is still welcoming guests to enjoy its amenities without committing to a full stay.

 Cost: Prices vary